Jill Clayburgh: Personal life

 As a teenager, Clayburgh had two back-alley abortions, which she chronicled in the 1991 book The Choices We Made: Twenty-Five Women and Men Speak Out About Abortion.
 Clayburgh dated actor Al Pacino from 1967 to 1972.

 She married screenwriter and playwright David Rabe in 1979.
-They had two children: a son, Michael Rabe, and a daughter, the actress Lily Rabe.
+They had two children: a son, and a daughter, the actress Lily Rabe.